polospeter/TensorFlow-Advanced-Techniques-Specialization/README.md

 #### Week 3: Graph mode
 This week, you’ll learn about the benefits of generating code that runs in “graph mode”.
 You’ll take a peek at what graph code looks like, and you’ll practice generating this more efficient code automatically with TensorFlow’s tools, so that you don’t have to write the graph code yourself!

-Learning Objectives
+Learning Objectives:

-Describe when graph mode code is preferred over eager mode code Use decorators and tf.autograph to convert code into graph based code
+-Describe when graph mode code is preferred over eager mode code -Use decorators and tf.autograph to convert code into graph based code

 #### Week 4: Distributed training